Medication Search - Nat-Oseltamivir

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the Nat-Oseltamivir medication?
+Who should NOT take Nat-Oseltamivir?

 Do not use this medication if you are allergic to oseltamivir or any ingredients of the medication.